TomBoehm/micromdm_munki/README.md

 Add Appstore Apps to Munki:

-updateAppstoreApps.py lists all the VPP apps associated to micromdm and adds the macOS Apps to Munki as nopkg
+updateAppstoreApps.py lists all the VPP apps associated to micromdm and adds them macOS Apps to Munki as nopkg

 The process: Trigger micromdm via Munki.